jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 We then declare the `device` variable that we will use for testing our I2C device.

-Finally the rest of the code is placeholder for any initialization API, followed by an infinite loop where you can call lauinch_commands/read/write methods on `device` in order to test the way to handle the target device.
+Finally the rest of the code is placeholder for any initialization API, followed by an infinite loop where you can call sync_read/sync_write or launch_commands/read/write methods on `device` in order to test the way to handle the target device.

 Defining the driver API based on device features